Get Microsoft Licensing Intelligence

 Yes.
 Microsoft allows mid-term additions via an EA amendment.
 Align the addition's end date with your EA so you can revisit it at renewal.
 This avoids creating a separate contract with different terms and ensures Azure OpenAI falls under your existing negotiated protections.

 Not automatically, but you can negotiate one.
 If you commit to a high volume, Microsoft might lower your unit prices or provide some free usage.
 Large customers often get custom deals.
-It never hurts to ask — come to the table with projected usage data and competitive alternatives to strengthen your position.
+Come to the table with projected usage data and competitive alternatives to strengthen your position.

 By default, no. Azure OpenAI's terms guarantee your prompts and outputs remain private and are not used to improve the models.
 Ensure that this is included in writing in your contract so it is clear your data remains confidential and you retain ownership of the outputs.
 If you handle highly sensitive data, consider negotiating the content logging opt-out for additional protection.